 Types of Insect Light Traps

-The basics of any ILT are a light to attract the insects; a "trap" to contain the live, dead or dying insects; and a housing to hold it all together.
-In some cases, a bait will be used as an additional attractant.
+The basic parts of any ILT include a light to attract the insects; a receptacle or glue board to contain the live, dead, or dying insects; a housing to hold it all together; and, in some cases, a bait:

-- Light - An ultraviolet (ULV) light which is attractive to most flying insects.
+- Light: An ultraviolet (UV) light, which is attractive to most flying insects.

-- Trap - Some ILTs literally zap, or electrocute, the incoming flies.
-In these cases, there is often just a raised-edged pan at that bottom of the ILT to hold the dead and dying insects.
-In other cases, the insects will not be zapped but will be caught on a glue board or glue-strip when they arrive in the lit area.
+- Trap: Some ILTs literally zap, or electrocute, the incoming insects.
+In these cases, there is often a raised-edged pan at that bottom of the ILT to hold the dead and dying insects.
+In other cases, the insects are not zapped but instead are caught on a glue board or glue strip when they arrive in the lighted area.

-- Bait - In non-electrocuting, glue board-based ILTs, the glue board will often include an attractant which helps to lure to insect to the glue once it is inside the trap.
+- Bait: In non-electrocuting, glue board-based ILTs, the glue board often includes an attractant that helps to lure insects to the glue once they are inside the trap.

-Proper placement of ILTs is critical so that invading insects are being attracted to the light; rather than the light attracting insects to invade.
+Proper placement of ILTs is critical so that invading insects are being attracted to the light, rather than the light attracting more insects that are prey to invaders.

-- Outside - place traps away from the areas in which people will be congregating.
-If a cook-out is planned on the patio, place the ILT in the yard some distance away.
-This way insects will be attracted away from the people to the distant light.
+- Outside: Place traps away from the areas in which people will be congregating.
+For example, if you're planning a cookout on your patio, place the ILT in the yard some distance away.
+This will draw insects away from the people to the distant light.
 If the light is placed on the patio, it can compel insects from across the yard to fly over and join the party.

-- Indoors - place ILTs away from sightlines of doors and windows, but close enough to quickly attract any that sneak inside.
-Once again, if the flying insects can see the light from outside, they can be drawn to and through an opening door or unscreened window.
+- Indoors: Place ILTs so they are out of view through glass doors and windows (when looking in from outside) but close enough to quickly attract any insects that get indoors.
+If flying insects can see the light from outside they can be drawn to and through an open door or unscreened window.

-- Near food areas - position ILTs so that dead insects cannot fall onto food, food-contact surfaces or utensils.
-The U.S. Food and Drug Administration (FDA) recommends that ILTs be placed at least five feet away from any exposed food or food-contact surface.
+- Near food areas: Position ILTs so that dead insects cannot fall onto food, food-contact surfaces, or utensils.
+The U.S. Food and Drug Administration (FDA) recommends that ILTs be placed at least 5 feet away from any exposed food or food-contact surface.

-- Height - there is some controversy over the best height for placement of ILTs, but this is primarily dependent on the insect being targeted.
-Flying insects have varying flight patterns and heights at which they generally fly.
-While specifications will vary according to the source, a few general rules of thumb include:
+- Height: There are varying opinions about the best height for placement of ILTs, but this primarily depends on the insect being targeted.
+Insect flight patterns near lights vary, as do the heights at which different insects fly.
+While recommendations may differ by source, there are a few general rules of thumb you can follow:

-- Large flies, such as house flies, fly low, so traps should be placed about three to four feet off the ground.
-(Indoors, however, it can be just as effective to position the traps at higher levels.)
+- Large flies, such as house flies, fly low, so outdoor traps should be placed about 3 to 4 feet above the ground.
+Indoors, it can be just as effective to position traps at higher levels.

-- Small flies, such as fruit flies, can be best caught at levels of about four to five feet from the floor.
+- Small flies, such as fruit flies, are best caught at levels of about 4 to five 5 from the floor.

-- For most mosquito species, traps should be hung five to six feet from the ground.
+- For most mosquito species, hang traps 5 to 6 feet above the ground.

-Whether insects are trapped on a glue board or zapped to fall into a tray, the equipment should be cleaned out regularly.
+Whether insects are trapped on a glue board or they're zapped and fall into a tray, an ILT should be cleaned out regularly.
 If the trap is indoors, it should be cleaned on a weekly basis.
 If dead insects are allowed to build up, they can attract secondary, scavenger insects and begin a new infestation.

-If a glue board or glue-strip trap is used, the board or strip should be regularly changed, both to remove dead insects and to maintain efficacy, as dust can gather on the glue and decrease the adhesion.
+With glue board or glue strip traps, the board or strip should be changed regularly, as needed, both to remove dead insects and to maintain efficacy, as dust can gather on the glue and decrease the adhesion.

-In such cases, effectiveness will be dependent on finding and eliminating the source of the problem, such as standing water or unsanitary areas; and repairing entry points, such as torn screens, unfitted doors or windows, or cracks and gaps in exterior walls or foundations.
+In such cases, effectiveness will be dependent on finding and eliminating the source of the problem, such as standing water or unsanitary areas.
+It also helps to repair entry points, such as torn screens, unfitted doors or windows, or cracks and gaps in exterior walls or foundations.